 A single complete execution of a periodically repeated phenomenon.

-- A periodically repeated sequence of events.
+A periodically repeated sequence of events.

 A single complete execution of a periodically repeated phenomenon.
 See also period.

 A circular or whorled arrangement of flower parts such as those of petals or stamens.